AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ### Narrow your focus with filters

 The Work List Filter allows you to narrow your focus to specific work items.

-The following are examples of how you can filter items you see in Home :&nbsp;
+The following are examples of how you can filter items you view in Home:&nbsp;

 * Filter based solely on work item type or state: